More about rotavirus

 - Where they have been introduced, rotavirus vaccines are making a major impact—slashing hospitalizations due to rotavirus, while also reducing hospitalizations for diarrhea of any cause.
 Rotavirus is less prevalent among unvaccinated children, as well, suggesting herd immunity as an indirect result of rotavirus vaccine introduction.

 - While current manufacturers play an important role in meeting the global demand for the existing vaccines, additional vaccine options and manufacturers are critical to ensuring a sustainable, affordable supply.
-Several manufacturers are developing rotavirus vaccines, including many from developing countries.
+Several manufacturers are developing new rotavirus vaccines, including many in emerging countries.

 - Rotavirus vaccines are an important part of an integrated prevention and treatment strategy to control diarrheal disease.
-Other elements of this strategy include low-osmolarity oral rehydration solution; zinc supplementation, exclusive breastfeeding, proper nutrition, and safe water.
+Other elements of this strategy include oral rehydration therapy; zinc treatment; exclusive breastfeeding; proper nutrition; safe water; and improved sanitation and hygiene practices.

 Diarrheal disease is a leading cause of death in children in developing countries.
 In addition to rotavirus, there are many other pathogens that contribute to morbidity and mortality from diarrheal disease, including Shigella and enterotoxigenic Escherichia coli (ETEC), the leading bacterial causes of diarrhea.
 Learn more about Shigella and ETEC.